JetBrains/amper/docs/Documentation.md

 ## Basics

-**Pot** is a directory with a `Pot.yaml` manifest file, sources and resources, which are used to build a certain product.
-A Pot manifest file describes _what_ to produce: either a reusable library or a platform-specific application.
+**Module** is a directory with a `module.yaml` manifest file, sources and resources, which are used to build a certain product.
+A Module Manifest file describes _what_ to produce: either a reusable library or a platform-specific application.
 _How_ to produce the desired artifact is responsibility of the build engine and extensions (work in progress).

 Sources and resources can't be shared by several Pots.

-_NOTE:_ 🍯 _The name 'Pot' is temporary.
+_NOTE:_ 🍯 _The name 'Module' is temporary.
 We intentionally avoid using the term 'module' to prevent confusion with existing terminology (Kotlin module, IntelliJ module etc.)._

 The DSL supports Kotlin Multiplatform as a core concept, and offers a special syntax to deal with multi-platform configuration: there is a dedicated **@platform-qualifier** used to mark platform-specific code, dependencies, settings etc. You'll see it in the examples below.

 ## Project layout

-The basic Pot layout looks like this:
+The basic Module layout looks like this:
 ```
 |-src/
 |  |-main.kt